-I helped to set up About Birth & Babies in 2014 in response to local demand for more affordable private antenatal classes with fully qualified and experienced teachers.
+Ann and I set up About Birth & Babies in 2014 in response to local demand for more accessible private antenatal classes with fully qualified and experienced teachers.

 I’m married to Andy and we have two children; Megan and Cameron, both of whom were born at the Norfolk & Norwich University Hospital.

 Parents regularly express how overwhelmed they feel during pregnancy as they are bombarded with information, particularly via the internet and social media.
 I aim to help clients to funnel this information by supplying unbiased, evidence-based information so that they feel more confident, reassured and able to make decisions throughout their individual experiences.
 There is, of course, no right or wrong way to give birth, however, I would like all parents to have a positive birth experience.

 I am an active member of various maternity committees (including the MVP*) and have long established relationships with birth professionals.
 I am therefore very familiar with the antenatal and postnatal services available in the area as well as local networks, and am able to signpost to individuals and organisations that can support new parents.

 I very much look forward to helping you along the journey to the birth of your baby and beyond.